 What is the fastest way to build rear delts?

-Therefore, you should have 1-2 compound exercises which hit your rear delts using heavy loads in the 4-6 rep range.
-Than use 2-4 assistance or isolation movements in the 8-12 rep range.
+Therefore, you should have 1-2 compound exercises that hit your rear delts using heavy loads in the 4-6 rep range.
+Then use 2-4 assistance or isolation movements in the 8-12 rep range.